thinkst/canarytools-docs/docs/bird-management/virtual-canaries.md

         required: true
         type: string
         description: A valid CanaryVM version
+      - name: format
+        required: false
+        type: string
+        default: "vmx"
+        description: "The format of the Virtual Canary archive.
+Options are: `vmx` and `ova`"
     response: A JSON Structure containing the download URL for the specified version of the CanaryVM image.
   canaryvm_download_seed:
     name: Download CanaryVM Image Seed Data